naiyoma/docs-fern/fern/api/docs/comparison-with-openapi.md

 ## Simplicity

-The Fern spec was built to be **easy to read and write.** Here are some examples.
+The Fern definition was built to be **easy to read and write.** Here are some examples.

 ### Example: Map

-Here's how you'd define a simple string-to-string dictionary in a Fern spec:
+Here's how you'd define a simple string-to-string dictionary in a Fern definition:

 ```yaml Fern example
 map<string, string>